Don’t Step on a Bee Day - July 10

 Don’t Step on a Bee Day

-Every year on July 10, Don’t Step on a Bee Day serves as an important reminder of the vital role bees play in our ecosystem.
-In recent years, bee populations have declined significantly for reasons not yet fully understood.
-This holiday highlights the urgent need to protect these crucial pollinators.
+Every year on July 10, Don’t Step on a Bee Day serves as a reminder of the important role bees play in ecosystems and food production.
+In recent years, many bee species have faced serious pressures, and the holiday highlights the need to protect pollinators and the habitats they depend on.

-• The International Union for Conservation of Nature formed the Bumblebee Specialist Group in 2011 to study and protect bumblebee species globally.
+• The IUCN created the Bumblebee Specialist Group in 2011 to support research and conservation for bumblebee species.

-When is Don’t Step on a Bee Day in 2025?
+When Is Don’t Step on a Bee Day in 2026?

 Don’t Step on a Bee Day is observed on July 10 each year.